 Explanation 3: Assets such as bank accounts, investments, real estate, a car and furniture are useful indicators.
 However, care should be taken to ensure that poverty, lack of assets and lack of income are not counted against a person's claim to be residing in Australia.

 Explanation 4: A person does not need to be continuously present in Australia in order to be residing here.
 A person holidaying, or working temporarily, overseas does not necessarily cease to reside in Australia while they are away.
 On the other hand, a person who spends more time overseas than in Australia would not usually be considered to be residing in Australia.

 Explanation 5: This last provision is not intended to penalise people who plan to live overseas at some time in the future.
 It is intended to allow other factors to be taken into account, where relevant.
-It should be considered in the context of all the other Social Security Act 1991 section 7(3) factors.
+It should be considered in the context of all the other SSAct section 7(3) factors.

 Example: A return airfare to another country may indicate that a person does not intend to remain permanently in Australia, whereas a one-way ticket may indicate that a person intends to stay.
 However, such a factor should not be taken, of itself, to be conclusive evidence of a person's intentions.